1. About clobetasol

 - clobetasol ointment is thicker and greasier and is better for dry or flaky areas of skin

-How to use cream or ointment
+How much cream or ointment to use

 Sometimes, the amount of cream or ointment you're told to use is measured in fingertip units.
 This is the amount of cream or ointment you can squeeze onto your fingertip (the top of your finger down to the first bend in your finger).